Joakim Noah: Player profile

-Never an elite scorer, Noah was known primarily for his defense, rebounding, passing, and hustle.
-As an elite defender he won the Defensive Player of the Year in 2013–14, along with being an All-Star and finishing fourth in MVP voting.
-In his time he was one of the best passers at his position and an excellent transition ball handler.

 Noah had one of the most unconventional shooting styles in NBA history, shooting a two-handed push shot that was regularly described as "awkward" or "unorthodox".
 At a pick-up basketball game at the White House in 2010, President Barack Obama, a fellow Chicagoan, was matched up against Noah and as good-natured trash-talk, told him “Where’d you get that shot?
 That’s the ugliest shot I’ve ever seen”.
 Despite his unusual shooting style, Noah averaged 70.0% from the free throw line for his career, just slightly below average for the NBA.

 Personal life

 Noah holds citizenships with the United States, France, and Sweden.
+His zodiac sign is Pisces.

 In 2010, with his mother, an artist, Noah founded the Noah's Arc Foundation to help engage children with positive self-expression through arts and sports.
 The foundation has a special focus on at-risk youth in Chicago.
 As a registered United Nations non-governmental organization (NGO), in 2015 the Foundation was granted special consultative status to the United Nations Economic and Social Council (ECOSOC).

 Noah began dating Brazilian model Lais Ribeiro in July 2018.
 In September 2019, they became engaged at Burning Man.
 On July 13, 2022, Noah and Ribiero were married in Trancoso in her native country Brazil.

 In June 2024, during his first Philippines visit, Noah served as a global liquor brand ambassador.
 He conducted an NBA Jr. clinic at the Gatorade Hoops Center and played pickup basketball with young Filipino talents in Mandaluyong.
 He also reminisced on his friendship with Lenny Cooke since his youth, who played with the PBA in the 2000s.